 Upward Bound Program at EKU

-The Eastern Kentucky University Upward Bound Program (UB) is funded by the United States Department of Education, has 46 years of positive impact on the lives of Kentucky students in Casey, Estill, Jackson, Lee, Lincoln, Powell and Wolfe counties, and is designed to work with nominated high school students (9th - 12th grade) who are:
+The Eastern Kentucky University Upward Bound Program is funded by the United States Department of Education and, since 1965, has positively impacted the lives of Kentucky students.
+We currently serve students in Casey, Estill, Jackson, Lee, Lincoln, Powell and Wolfe counties.

-- Interested in being first-generation college graduates in their family
+- Interested in being first-generation college graduates from their families

 - Unable to afford college